 Upon his return to the U.S., Richard married Kristine Strenge.
 Kristine had also served as a Peace Corps Volunteer in Honduras.
 In 1992, Richard attended Rutgers University in New Jersey and completed two additional years of graduate course work.

 In 1994, Richard was hired by Black Hawk College to teach Geology, Geography and Astronomy.
 During his time at BHC, he was actively involved in developing presentation and online resources for his courses at Black Hawk College.
 Richard regularly gave presentations in the community as part of the BHC Speakers Bureau.
 In the spring of 2017, the president, administration and Board of Trustees of Black Hawk College, in violation of the College's Mission Statement and Core Values, announced that Earth Science was no longer a subject worth studying at BHC, and would no longer be offered to students.
 With that senseless and fatuous decision, and in violation of the contract with faculty, Richard Harwood, after 23 years of dedicated and exceptional service to the College and community, was fired, without cause, at the end of the spring semester.
 On November 27, 2017, the Board of Trustees, at the unanimous recommendation of the Natural Science and Engineering Department and Faculty Senate, voted to grant Richard the status of Professor Emeritus.
-Richard has recently returned to teaching at Black Hawk College on a part-time basis.
+Despite how he had been treated, Richard had returned to teaching at Black Hawk College on a part-time basis, in the hope that Earth Science programs would be reinstated.
+However, this has ended after the dean attempted to have Richard black listed from employment at Black Hawk College.
+The dean refused to give a reason for this action.
+This attempted black listing failed after intervention by the president.
+After this latest malicious treatment Richard has chosen not to offer his services to Black Hawk College.

 October 1999, Richard and Kristine adopted a collie-husky mix dog from the Milan Humane Society shelter.
 They named her Cinder.
 After nearly 11 years, and after a very sudden, brief illness, she passed away in July of 2010.
 On October 22nd, 2010, Richard and Kristine adopted a retired greyhound racer from the Quad Cities Greyhound Adoption.
 Her professional racing name was Baby Lily, but she was known as just Lily once she was adopted.
 She was 7 years old at the time of adoption.
 She ran in 91 races during her racing career, and won 11 of those races, finished 2nd in 14 races and 3rd in 8 races.
 After 14.5 years of running and being a member of the family, Lily passed away on January 26th, 2018.
 On August 7th, 2014, their third dog was adopted from Rock Island County Animal Care & Control shelter.
 Her name is Luna and she is a malamute-husky mix.